A fight over nude swimming marks return of pre-coronavirus banalities in Europe

 After the Czech government lifted most of its coronavirus measures, Prague approved what was advertised as the “city’s largest dinner party ever.”
 Thousands congregated on Charles Bridge on June 30, sharing food and saying “farewell” to the coronavirus crisis.

 In neighboring Poland, a fierce presidential election campaign attracted thousands to rallies in recent weeks.
-The two candidates, incumbent President Andrzej Duda and Warsaw mayor Rafał Trzaskowski, both offered handshakes to their supporters.
+The two candidates, incumbent President Andrzej Duda and Warsaw mayor Rafal Trzaskowski, both offered handshakes to their supporters.

 Health experts and psychologists note this more relaxed behavior is rational, to a degree.
 The threat of the virus in Europe has receded, at least for now, and the loosening of restrictions hasn’t brought the sort of resurgence people feared.